• Home

 The Pruefer Silver Throat, 1940-55

 My favorite large-bore Bb is the vintage Pruefer Silver Throat (PST).
 It’s ebonite, and the upper joint is lined with metal.
 It has a very large bottom bore with extra-large, tone holes.
 It’s a unique instrument, designed to carry power in a field of brass.
 Pruefer was one of the best American clarinet makers before 1960.
-It was a high-end instrument in the school band market (in 1942, it was priced at today’s equivalent of $1700).
+It was an advanced instrument in the school band market (in 1942, it was priced at today’s equivalent of $1700).
 It’s said to have a cult following among jazz musicians.
 I resurrected one, and I was hooked.
 I have a stock of PSTs, some of which sat in the closet for 50 or 60 years.

 User-friendly optimizing for Bb and C clarinets